bluecats/bluecats-docs-edge/getting-started-connect.md

 Each edge runs a local web configuration tool to manage both network configuration and BlueCats BLE scanning settings.
 After your computer has connected to the Edge over Ethernet, navigate to the Edge's IP address `192.168.8.1` using your web browser.

 You will be prompted to log in with the root user credentials.
-The default login details are:

 Username: `root`

-Password: `bluecats`
+Password is blank (unset) by default.
+After logging in without supplying a password the Web UI will prompt to configure one.

 ![Log in to Edge Web Configuration](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-features/Login.png "Log in")